-* Sale includes a Marti Auto Works Elite Report
+* Sale includes a Title history, pre-restoration photos and a Marti Auto Works Elite Report

-But hey, never mind all that talk about how pretty the trim is, what really matters is under the hood!
-Freshly rebuilt to factory specifications, the car's original, 302 cubic inch Windsor utilizes correct Cleveland-style heads, a Comp Boss 302 cam and flat-tappet solid lifters to crank out serious horsepower.
-At the top of the “DOZE-6015-A” branded block, a painted and polished air cleaner feeds a correct Holley 4-barrel that's seated on a correct aluminum intake.
-In front of that Holley, a traditional points distributor sequences fire between a fresh coil, a vivid Autolite voltage regulator and proven Autolite Radio Resistance cables.
-At the sides of that distributor, restored exhaust manifolds funnel spent gases into menacing, true-dual pipes.
-And in front of those manifolds, a beefy radiator sends water around a correct fan via pliable Autolite hoses and tight screw clamps.
-As you can probably tell, the raucous engine has been trimmed in requisite Ford Blue and crowned with chrome Ford valve covers.
-That bejeweled appearance contrasts well against Satin Black fenders and a full array of marks and decals.
-And everything, from the car's reproduction Autolite Sta-Ful to its factory-spec smog equipment, looks clean, attractive and authentic.
+The legendary Windsor 302 needs no introduction.
+Advertised with 290 horsepower, which just happens to be the same number claimed by Chevy's SCCA Camaro, builders and racers have LONG known that this thoroughbred mill is capable of cranking out some serious oomph.
+At the top of the Ford Blue block, the aforementioned shaker feeds a big Holley 4-barrel that's seated on a correct aluminum intake.
+In front of that Holley, a traditional points distributor sequences fire between a fresh Autolite coil, a vivid Autolite voltage regulator and proven Autolite Radio Resistance cables.
+At the sides of that distributor, correct, cast exhaust manifolds funnel spent gases into menacing, true-dual pipes.
+And in front of those manifolds, a glossy radiator sends water around a correct fan via pliable Autolite hoses and tight screw clamps.
+As you can probably tell, the raucous engine has been trimmed in chrome and crowned with sweet aluminum valve covers.
+That bejeweled appearance contrasts well against Satin Black fenders and a full array of tags and decals.
+And everything, from the car's topped battery to its correct Autolite rev limiter, looks 100% authentic and complete.

-Naturally, the bottom of this awesome Ford has been restored to the same high standards as its striking exterior and pristine engine compartment.
-Behind the motor, an original Toploader 4-speed hangs a familiar C8AR-7006-D casting number and correct “RUG AG” assembly stamp in front of a proven Ford 9-inch and factory limited-slip.
+Aesthetically, the bottom of this old school pony has been restored to the same high standards as its striking exterior and clean engine compartment.
+Behind the motor, a tough Toploader 4-speed, which wears a correct C8AR-7006-D casting number, spins a correct Traction-Lok differential around correct, 3.91 gears.
 A fully rebuilt suspension holds that awesome drivetrain off the ground.
-At the ends of that suspension, correct power steering combines with correct power front disc and rear drum brakes to provide competent track capability.
-Overhead, undercoated fenders and solid, oxide-coated floorpans look rust-free and ready to roll.
-In the middle of those floors, a throaty, true-dual exhaust system pipes roasted dinosaurs through an H-shaped crossover, thin resonators and a transversely mounted muffler.
-And at the sides of that exhaust, Argent Boss wheels twist meaty F60-15 Firestone Wide Oval 60s around galloping horse center caps.
+At the ends of that suspension, correct power steering combines with power front disc and rear drum brakes to provide competent track capability.
+Overhead, solid, primer-coated floorpans look rust-free and ready to roll.
+In the middle of those floors, an original, true-dual exhaust system pipes roasted dinosaurs through an H-shaped crossover and “Ford” branded mufflers.
+And at the sides of that exhaust, mirrored Magnum 500s twist meaty F60-15 Firestone Wide Oval 60s around galloping horse center caps.

-Inside the car, a correct Black interior features freshly re-covered seats and simple stainless accents that blend seamlessly with their deep orange shell.
+Inside the car, a correct Black interior features freshly re-covered seats and simple stainless accents that blend seamlessly with their glossy green shell.
 Everything from the tight headliner to the pony-branded floor mats appears restoration-fresh.
-The dash is loaded with rebuilt gauges, features a familiar Philco stereo, and looks good in monochromatic trim that's as fade-free as the day it was installed.
-At the floor, a traditional Hurst stick rides inside a pliable boot.
+The dash is loaded with rebuilt gauges, features a correct Philco stereo, and looks good in monochromatic trim that's as fade-free as the day it was installed.
+At the floor, a traditional Hurst T-handle rides inside a stylish, hard-lined console.
 In front of the driver, a standard steering wheel spins fat spokes around a red Mustang emblem.
-And behind the passengers, a fully restored trunk features a small spare tire.
+And behind the passengers, a completely restored trunk features a small spare tire.